 Take control of your weight and your diabetes!
 Choose from an impressive selection of prepared foods and start a Nutrisystem program that conforms nutritionally to recommended diabetic diets.

-Nutrisystem D is a portion-controlled, low-fat, reduced calories comprehensive program designed to assist individuals with diabetes type II to achieve meaningful weight reduction.
-It does not treat or treat diabetes mellitus and is not an alternative to diabetic issues medicines.
+Nutrisystem D is a portion-controlled, low-fat, reduced calories comprehensive program designed to assist individuals with diabetes type II achieve meaningful weight reduction.
+It does not treat diabetes mellitus and is not an alternative to diabetic issues medicines.

 Diabetes Type 1 and Type 2 Weight Loss Nutrition